calcinai/phpi/README.md

 # php-rpi

-*INCOMPLETE WIP - check back later.
-If you'd like to help send me a message!*
+**INCOMPLETE WIP - check back later.
+If you'd like to help send me a message!**

-Event driven bindings for the Raspberry Pi GPIO
+Event driven bindings for the Raspberry Pi GPIO.
+Supports A, A+, B, Brev2, B+, 2B, 3B, Compute Module and Pi Zero.

 This library interacts (almost) directly with the peripheral registers for maximum functionality and speed.
 See note on `mmap/dma`

 > As there is no ability to `mmap` in PHP, this has been delegated to a python subprocess.
 The python has been kept to an absolute minimum
 > (<25 lines) in terms of complexity to allow flexibility at PHP level.

-> This subprocess is plugable, so it should be easy enough to replace it with a PHP extension down the track.
+> **This means that you MUST have python installed alongside PHP for it to function (at all!).** This subprocess is plugable, so it should be easy enough to replace it with a PHP extension down the track.

 ## Setup